 The same design for recycling recommendations apply to natural and white plastic packaging, to preserve the high-value of these materials and to ensure the availability of both white and natural recycled plastic on the markets.
-However, natural and white packaging should be sorted into two distinct streams and recycled separately.
+However, natural and white packaging should be sorted into two

-REMOVABLE LABELS
+RELEASABLE LABELS

-To ensure that inks do not pollute the quality of the natural and white recycling streams, labels present on such packaging must be removable to be considered compatible with recycling.
-Tests must be performed to ensure removability.
-Investigations are ongoing to evaluate the impact of the friction during the recycling process on the removability of labels.
+To ensure that inks do not pollute the quality of the natural and white recycling streams, labels present on such packaging must be releasable to be considered compatible with recycling.
+Tests must be performed to ensure releasability.
+RecyClass has published a protocol to assess the releasability of labels from HDPE containers.